Richmond exhibit seeks to reimagine Confederate statues

-RICHMOND, Va.
-(AP) — A new exhibit in Richmond showcases designs and ideas on what to do with Richmond’s Confederate monuments.
+The Confederate leaders memorialized on Richmond’s Monument Avenue were once revered, but have become flashpoints in a national debate about how symbols of slavery and white supremacy should be treated today.

+The angst over what to do with Confederate monuments has been particularly pronounced in Richmond, a onetime capital of the Confederacy.

-Local artists hope the exhibit will spark conversations about how to accurately document the city’s history while not glorifying Confederate leaders.
+Local artists hope a new exhibit will spark ideas about how to accurately document the city’s history while not glorifying Confederate leaders.

-The exhibit opened on Feb.
-14 at The Valentine museum as part of an international design competition that asked architects, designers, and artists to reimagine Monument Avenue.
-The street includes five towering statues of Confederate figures from Virginia, including Robert E. Lee and Jefferson Davis.

-Organizers acknowledge that none of the proposals will likely be used as an exact blueprint for what the city decides to do with the statues.
-But they hope some of the ideas will spark conversations that will lead to a resolution.

 Most Read Nation & World Stories